-Despite our best intentions, it can be difficult to give up our go-to dishes when we’re trying to cut back on unhealthy ingredients like sugar and bad fats.
-Yet, many of these recipes can have healthier ingredient swaps made without compromising taste or texture.
-This article will discuss various alternative ingredients that can be used in place of less healthful ones when cooking.
+Even with our best intentions, giving up our favorite dishes proves challenging when we aim to reduce unhealthy ingredients like sugar and bad fats.
+Many of these recipes allow for healthier ingredient swaps that maintain taste and texture.
+This article discusses various alternative ingredients that you can use instead of less healthful ones when cooking.

 1. Greek Yogurt for Sour Cream

-Although it’s used frequently in cooking, sour cream can be quite rich in saturated fat and calories.
-Greek yoghurt can be used instead of sour cream since it has a comparable tangy flavor and creamy consistency, but fewer calories and fat.
-Greek yoghurt is versatile, and can be used in place of sour cream or mayonnaise in a variety of recipes.
-Simply switch out the sour cream for a similar quantity of Greek yoghurt.
+Sour cream often appears in cooking, but it packs a rich amount of saturated fat and calories.
+Use Greek yoghurt instead of sour cream for a similar tangy flavor and creamy texture, while enjoying fewer calories and less fat.
+Use Greek yoghurt as a versatile substitute for sour cream or mayonnaise in various recipes.
+Just replace the sour cream with an equal amount of Greek yoghurt.

 2. Avocado for Mayonnaise

-Mayonnaise is used in many different types of sandwiches and salads but can be heavy in calories and harmful fats.
-To cut down on saturated fat and increase your intake of heart-healthy monounsaturated fats, try swapping in some avocado for mayonnaise.
-Make your own mayonnaise by mashing up one avocado and using it in place of the real thing.
-Avocado is a versatile ingredient that can be used as a spread on sandwiches and burgers.
+Many people use mayonnaise in various sandwiches and salads, but it can pack in calories and harmful fats.
+Swap mayonnaise for avocado to reduce saturated fat and boost your intake of heart-healthy monounsaturated fats.
+Mash one avocado to create your own mayonnaise and use it instead of the real thing.
+Use avocado as a versatile ingredient for spreading on sandwiches and burgers.

 3. Coconut Oil for Butter